IveMalfunctioned/Better8.1/README.md

 # Better8.1

 Better8.1 is a customized version of Windows 8.1 that aims to solve all of its problems that caused it to fail, making it much more suited for desktop users.
+It also includes updates and a few convenience tweaks.

 # Screenshot: